userguide-galaxea/Product_User_Guide/docs/en/Guide/R1Pro/R1Pro_Teleop_Usage_Tutorial.md

 # R1 Teleop Usage Tutorial
-> Welcome to R1 Teleop (R1-T) — the isomorphic teleoperation platform designed specifically for Galaxea R1.
+> Welcome to R1 Pro Teleop (R1 Pro-T) — the isomorphic teleoperation platform designed specifically for Galaxea R1 Pro.

 ## 1. Product Introduction

-R1 Teleop is a platform which is designed with a scaled-down version that perfectly replicates the full functionality of the R1, enabling full-body force feedback teleoperation and full-joint mapping.
+R1 Pro Teleop is a platform which is designed with a scaled-down version that perfectly replicates the full functionality of the R1 Pro, enabling full-body force feedback teleoperation and full-joint mapping.
 It also supports force feedback from the body to the remote control side, ensuring precise synchronization of operations with millimeter-level accuracy and millisecond-level response time.

-The following tutorial will guide you through the installation and setup of R1 Teleop, helping you quickly experience this high-performance teleoperation platform.
+The following tutorial will guide you through the installation and setup of R1 Pro Teleop, helping you quickly experience this high-performance teleoperation platform.

 ## 2. Unboxing
 Please check whether all items in the shipping container are present.